Welcome from the Director

 Dangerous Materials

-Firearms and other weapons are not permitted on campus or in the residence halls at any time.
-This includes, but is not limited to, hunting rifles, hand guns, paint ball guns, BB guns, very realistic looking toy guns or replicas, switchblades, gravity knives, bows and arrows, stun guns, self-defense spray devices, ammunition of any kind and any martial arts weapons (i.e. chukka sticks, throwing stars, etc.).
-Use of any object against another person will be considered a serious breach of the Housing License, and is probable cause for immediate removal from housing.
+This includes, but is not limited to, hunting rifles, hand guns, paintball guns, BB guns, very realistic looking toy guns or replicas, switchblades, gravity knives, bows and arrows, stun guns, self-defense spray devices, ammunition of any kind and any martial arts weapons (i.e. chukka sticks, throwing stars, etc.).

 Decorations